solema247/Sudan-ERR-Platform/README.md

 ## Overview

-A Next.js-based chatbot application designed to streamline financial reporting for humanitarian organizations in Sudan.
-The system combines intelligent form processing with an intuitive interface to simplify report management.
+A Next.js-based web app designed to streamline ERR reporting and intervention workflows.

 ## Features

+### Project Applications
+- Apply for projects and grants for your community
+- Review project status

 ### Reporting Methods
 - **Form Scanning**